jhuang429/TravelFrog/README.md

 The application uses multiple APIs to pull the most current information.
 Postgres database is used to organize destinations and user information

-Demo can be found here
+Demo can be found here: https://travelfrog.herokuapp.com/